gabkhazak/Project-1/README.md

 - Update the hosts file to include...the elk server 10.1.0.4 under the webservers_
 - Run the playbook, and navigate to http://20.185.38.234:5601/app/kibana go to Step 5:Module Status and click Check Data __ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:
-- Which file is the playbook? filebeat-playbook.yml  Where do you copy it?_ /etc/ansible/roles
+- Which file is the playbook? filebeat-playbook.yml  Where do you copy it? /etc/ansible/roles
 - Which file do you update to make Ansible run the playbook on a specific machine? the hosts file How do I specify which machine to install the ELK server on versus which to install Filebeat on?_add the private IP of the elk virtual machine under webservers
 - Which URL do you navigate to in order to check that the ELK server is running? http://20.185.38.234:5601/app/kibana